 Should I take CPP early at age 60, wait until the standard 65 years, or defer CPP benefits until I’m 70 years old?

-I get these questions a lot from my readers and while I do not consider myself to be an expert on retirement planning, I will share my thoughts on when to collect CPP in this post and in a second one that covers the reasons to take CPP at age 70.
+I get these questions a lot from readers, and while I do not consider myself an expert on retirement planning, I will share my thoughts on when to collect CPP in this post and in a second one that covers the reasons to take CPP at age 70.

 For a more robust assessment of your financial situation and how CPP timing can affect your retirement nest egg, contact a certified financial planner.